Live Quiz Platform

 First rich object types Alpha designerhostclient0 / 3

-core.audio-clipelement (Host canvas) — paired withcore.free-text-inputmakes a music round- End-to-end test exercising a slide composed of audio + free-text answer
+core.audio-clipelement (Host canvas) — paired with thecore.free-textquestion type makes a music round- End-to-end test exercising a slide composed of audio + free-text answer

 - Document the object-type plugin contract as a new knowledgebase page once it has stabilized across the Alpha cohort